Texas State String Project

 Welcome to the Texas State String Project!

-The Texas State University String Project proudly offers affordable string instruction for children in the San Marcos area.
+Founded in 2010, the Texas State University String Project proudly offers affordable string instruction for children in the San Marcos area.
 We invite students in grades K-8 to join us for a program full of music learning and fun on the Texas State campus.
 The program is open to public-, private-, and home-schooled families throughout the Central Texas area.

 Our full program consists of 12 weekly group classes and 10 private lessons during each of the university's long semesters, from late August to late April each year with a winter break.